Red Flag Removal: Finance Records

 Questions and Answers

-A finance record on an item of property means that there is an on going financial agreement between the ‘seller’ of the item and the ‘purchaser’ of that item.
-The purchaser is making payments on a reoccurring basis to the seller and will continue doing so until all monies owing has been met.
-For example a customer in a mobile phone shop may buy a new phone and arrange to make payment for it by paying that company £10 a month for a 12 month period.
+A finance record on an item of property means that there is an ongoing financial agreement between the ‘seller’ of the item and the ‘purchaser’ of that item.
+The purchaser is making payments on a recurring basis to the seller and will continue doing so until all monies owing have been met.
+For example, a customer in a mobile phone shop may buy a new phone and arrange to make payment for it by paying that company £10 a month for a 12 month period.

 If CheckMEND detects a record associated with the serial number an item of property then the CheckMEND results will show this item as having a ‘red flag’.
 Although the 'purchaser' retains possession of that item, they do not have legal ownership of it until the finance agreement has been settled.
 This is because an item of property that has been purchased under a finance agreement legally remains the property of the finance company until all payments have been completed.